- Clear away brain fog

 Every sound has a physiological effect.
 When you listen to a beautiful piece of music or inspirational words, a cascade of pleasure-producing chemicals course through your body, supporting health and wholeness.
 In contrast, studies of urban environments show that people subjected to ongoing noise pollution are more likely to suffer from stress and lowered immune function.

 Ayurveda recognizes that music is a valuable therapeutic tool for balance and healing.
 The specific sounds that will benefit you most depend a great deal on your mind-body type, known as your dosha in Ayurveda.
-If you don’t know your dosha, take the Chopra Center's complete dosha quiz online to find out.
+If you don’t know your dosha, take Chopra's dosha quiz online to find out.
 It is also important to simply tune in to your body and discover which sounds are healing and inspiring for you.
 If you feel refreshed, joyful, and alert, the music is working.

 The visual impressions you take in have a surprisingly profound effect on your mind, body, and emotions.
 Watching violent movies or television shows triggers your body’s stress response, creating jittery cells and suppressing the immune system.
 In contrast, looking at peaceful or beautiful images creates a cascade of soothing neurochemicals in the body.

 Surrounding yourself with images that uplift your spirit is as important for your health as nutritious food.
 Spending time in nature is healing for your mind, body, and soul.
 When you view a gorgeous sunset, look into the eyes of your beloved, or see a magnificent painting, you cultivate the power of your inner pharmacy.

 The most primitive of the senses, smell connects us directly with our memories, emotions, and instincts.
 When we smell something, we are actually absorbing some of its molecules, making aromatherapy a form of natural medicine.
 Here are some specific suggestions for balancing fragrances:

 Clove Lime Sandalwood

 Cinnamon Rose Neroli